 2. Lenovo Chromebook C330

 It might be a weird thing to say, but the HDMI port on this piece makes it a unique commodity in the Chromebook market.
-Add that to a wonderful keyboard, super-responsive touchpad and excellent battery life.
+Add that to a wonderful keyboard, super-responsive touchpad, and battery life with reliable and solid performance.
 But the Lenovo Chromebook C330 negates all its plusses with a worryingly low-resolution display and even worse performance.
 Its inability to effectively multitask simple tasks like videos and a few browsing tabs is also a concern.

 - is a really cheap Chromebook – costs around $260

 - has an impressive battery life

 - has a grey, the low-resolution screen display